nklapste/stock_collector/README.rst

     stock-collector --database all_stocks.sql --stocks MSFT

-To get additional help on using stock_collector run:
+To get additional help on using stock-collector run:

 .. code-block:: console